Collaborative Response Project

 The 2022 Collaborative Response Project team will receive:

-- Building a network of local experts to respond to reports of animal cruelty, with a focus on veterinary support
+- Tools for building a network of local experts to respond to reports of animal cruelty, with a focus on veterinary support

 - One year of funding for veterinary services in animal cases

 - Hands on training for veterinarians, law enforcement, and prosecutors